 All clients must guarantee their contractual obligations with sureties and/or security deposits.
 The Company constantly monitors the contractual relationship to ensure that the contractual obligations are being respected and in the event of default the company follows the internal procedures for credit management; in a few instances, involving well-known tenants of good standing, remedial measures may be taken.
-The credit positions of current and new tenants are constantly monitored through the use of a specific program which makes it possible to assess the credit history of each tenant, the level of risk associated with each tenant and the degree of solvency; this analysis is conducted each quarter, but monitored daily in order to constantly manage the measures taken or that need to be taken in terms of debt collection.
-This program makes it possible to: i) on the one hand, assess the solvency of potential new retailers and, on the other, ii) monitor the level of risk associated with current leases over time; this system also sends automatic alerts when a tenant's credit standing deteriorates.
+The credit positions of current and new tenants are constantly monitored through the use of a specific program which makes it possible to assess the credit history of each tenant, the level of risk to constantly monitor the effects that changes in the disassociated with each tenant and the degree of solvency; count or cap rates, linked to the global economic environthis analysis is conducted each quarter, but monitored ment, or revenue could have on the value of the assets.
+The Planning and Control Division evaluates the results of daily in order to constantly manage the measures taken appraisals and verifies if there are any errors and rebuilds or that need to be taken in terms of debt collection.
+This program makes it possible to: i) on the one hand, assess the discounted cash flow. the solvency of potential new retailers and, on the other, The monitoring of the indicators identified as part of the ii) monitor the level of risk associated with current leases Enterprise Risk Management initiative supports the asover time; this system also sends automatic alerts when a sessment of foreseeable changes in the level of this type tenant's credit standing deteriorates. of risk.